 3. Children’s guardians are named in Wills

 - Unless you name in your Will who you want to take care of your children in the event of your passing, the State will determine who will have guardianship.

-- It may happen that the State chooses somebody you would have chosen yourself, or they may choose a third party that you may not have approved of.
+- The State can choose somebody you would have chosen yourself, or they may choose a third party that you may not have approved of.